2025 United States strikes on Iranian nuclear sites

 On June 22, 2025, (Note: The attacks are reported to have occurred at about 2:30 a.m.
-Iran Standard Time (i.e. UTC+03:30) on June 22, which corresponds to 23:00 UTC on June 21.) the United States Air Force and Navy attacked three nuclear facilities in Iran as part of the Iran–Israel war, under the code name Operation Midnight Hammer.
+Iran Standard Time (i.e. UTC+03:30) on June 22, which corresponds to 23:00 UTC on June 21.) the United States Air Force and Navy attacked three nuclear facilities in Iran as part of the Twelve-Day War, under the code name Operation Midnight Hammer.
 The Fordow Uranium Enrichment Plant, the Natanz Nuclear Facility, and the Isfahan Nuclear Technology Center were targeted with fourteen GBU-57A/B MOP "bunker buster" bombs carried by B-2 Spirit stealth bombers, and Tomahawk missiles fired from a submarine.
-According to Trump, US F-35 and F-22 fighters also entered Iran's airspace to draw its surface-to-air missiles, but no launches were detected.
+According to U.S. president Donald Trump, US F-35 and F-22 fighters also entered Iran's airspace to draw its surface-to-air missiles, but no launches were detected.

-The attack was the United States' only offensive action in the Iran–Israel war, which began on June 13 with surprise Israeli strikes and ended with the ceasefire on June 24, 2025.
+The attack was the United States' only offensive action in the Twelve-Day War, which began on June 13 with surprise Israeli strikes, and ended with the ceasefire on June 24, 2025.
 It was the first U.S. attack on an Iranian target since the 2020 assassination of Qasem Soleimani, and on Iran's territory since a 1988 naval offensive.

-U.S. president Donald Trump said the strikes "completely and totally obliterated" Iran's key nuclear enrichment facilities; a final bomb damage assessment of the strikes was still ongoing as of July 3.
+President Trump said the strikes "completely and totally obliterated" Iran's key nuclear enrichment facilities; a final bomb damage assessment of the strikes was still ongoing as of August 2025.
+A July 2025 Pentagon assessment found that Iran's nuclear program was likely set back around 2 years.
 Iranian foreign minister Abbas Araghchi said that nuclear sites sustained severe damage.

 Congressional Republicans largely supported Trump's action, while most Democrats and some Republicans were concerned about the constitutionality of the move, its effects, and Iran's response.
 World reaction was mixed, as some world leaders welcomed the move to incapacitate Iran's nuclear program while others expressed concern over escalation or otherwise condemned the strikes.
 Iran responded by attacking a U.S. base in Qatar.
 The next day Trump announced a ceasefire between Iran and Israel.
 On July 2, Iran suspended cooperation with the International Atomic Energy Agency (IAEA).
+In February 2026, Trump contradicted his prior claims that the Iranian nuclear program had been "obliterated" by again claiming that Iran was rebuilding its nuclear program.
+Later the same month, the US under Trump launched the 2026 Iran war with the Iranian nuclear program as a justification.
+Analysts and lawmakers later questioned the extent to which Operation Midnight Hammer had achieved its goals.